berenger-eu/tbfmm/paper/paper.md

 # Performance

-In Figure \autoref{fig:performance}, we provide the parallel efficiency of `TBFMM` for a set of particles that are randomly distributed in a square simulation box.
+In \autoref{fig:performance}, we provide the parallel efficiency of `TBFMM` for a set of particles that are randomly distributed in a square simulation box.
 The given results have been computed using the `uniform` kernel.

 ![Parallel efficiency for `TBFMM` using the SPETABARU runtime system and the uniform kernel (order = 8).